crossingFonds/Omeka-S/modules/Common/README.md

   Eventual install and uninstall sql can be set in `data/install/` and upgrade code in `data/scripts`.
 Another class allows to check and install resources (vocabularies, resource templates, custom vocabs, etc.).

+- Improved media type detection

+  In many cases, in particular with xml or json, the media type should be refined to make features working.
+For example `text/xml` is not precise enough for the module IiifServer to manage xml ocr alto files, that should be identified with the right media type `application/alto+xml`.
+The same issue occurs with xml mets, tei, json-ld, etc.

 Installation